shimafallah/funny-cv/README.md

 ## Can I use this as a template?

 Sure!
 Fork it, change the content to yours, and make your own funny CV.
-Just don't claim you're a Top 10 Python Creator unless you actually are.
+Just don't claim you're a Top 10 Python Creator unless you actually are.😏

 ## Contact